vkonen1/cmsc483/parallel_seam_carver/readme.txt

 image's corresponding dimensions

 Building and Running:
-Use 'make' to compile programs
+Use 'make <program name>' to compile program components of 'make' to compile the combined components

 Use './imgproc option image_file.(png|jpg) text_file.txt' to convert images to lab or back